 There was some cracking but don’t worry about it.
 The mortar will fill in any voids.

-Finally after allowing all the cement to cure I swept in the mortar into the cracks and wet it down gently with the hose.
-The mortar ties the whole piece together and reinforces the cement as well as filling any voids.
+After allowing the cement to cure, I swept the mortar into the cracks and wet it down gently with the hose.
+The mortar ties the whole piece together and reinforces the cement, filling any voids.
+It was a long and arduous process, but finally, my patio was complete.

 Thanks to bassman76jazz for this great project.